 The Au Pair Program is an educational and cultural exchange program with a child care component.
 Au Pairs come to the United States for one year to provide up to 45 hours of child care per week for their host family while pursuing educational credits.
-The Educare participant provides up to 30 hours of child care a week.
-Sponsoring organizations in the US have the responsibility for administering the program, within the regulations set by the Department of State (DOS).
+Sponsoring organizations in the U.S. have the responsibility for administering the program, within the regulations set by the Department of State (DOS).
 Although DOS authorizes these sponsoring organizations to conduct Au Pair programs, the responsibility for choosing the right organization rests solely with the host family and the Au Pair.

 Au Pairs are required to enroll in an accredited post-secondary institution for not less than six semester hours of academic credit or its equivalent.
 Its equivalent would include the recognized trimester or quarter hours.
-The Educare participant is required to enroll in an accredited post-secondary institution for not less than twelve semester hours of academic credit or its equivalent.
 Two-year community colleges are eligible institutions.

-As a condition for American families to host an exchange visitor under the Au Pair program they must agree to (1) facilitate the enrollment and attendance in an American ‘post-secondary’ educational institution (2) ensure that the Au Pair has adequate transportation to attend and (3) pay the first $500 ($1000 for Educare participants) toward the costs of required academic course work.
-Any additional costs associated with acquiring the six academic credits (twelve for the Educare participant) are to be absorbed by the Au Pair.
+As a condition for American families to host an exchange visitor under the Au Pair program they must agree to (1) facilitate the enrollment and attendance in an American ‘post-secondary’ educational institution (2) ensure that the Au Pair has adequate transportation to attend and (3) pay the first $500 toward the costs of required academic course work.
+Any additional costs associated with acquiring the six academic credits are to be absorbed by the Au Pair.

-Au Pairs are entitled to a private bedroom, meals, a weekly stipend, one and one-half days off each week, a full weekend off each month, two weeks of paid vacation, and the first $500 ($1000 for Educare participants) toward the cost of the required academic course work.
+Au Pairs are entitled to a private bedroom, meals, a weekly stipend, one and one-half days off each week, a full weekend off each month, two weeks of paid vacation, and the first $500 toward the cost of the required academic course work.

-Host Families are entitled to a maximum of 10 hours a day / 45 hours a week (10 hours a day / 30 hours a week for the Educare participants) of child care, and they have the benefit of someone from another culture living in their home.
+Host families are entitled to a maximum of 10 hours a day / 45 hours a week of child care, and they have the benefit of someone from another culture living in their home.

 Either a parent or responsible adult must be present in the home for the first three days that the Au Pair is with the host family, which may include a weekend.
 The host family and Au Pair must attend at least one of their family day events during the Au Pair’s stay.
 There must be a signed written agreement between the host family and the Au Pair outlining the obligations of both parties.
-In addition, CHI generally require the host family and the Au Pair to sign written agreements that outline the obligations of each party to CHI.
+In addition, CHI generally requires the host family and the Au Pair to sign written an agreement that outlines the obligations of each party to CHI.